You are reading in the free online book, Fellowship With God in the Sixth Path.

 2b) READ CONTEXT SCRIPTURE TO GOD

 Readers hear someone demonstrate how to read God's words to God.
+When you read to God, you pray scripture.
+They may have never heard anyone pray scripture.
 They also heard you interspersed praise into your reading.
 As they hear you praise as you read, they will learn by imitation.
 Offering praise as we read scripture should be our most basic response to God's word.
 When we praise God as we read scripture, we are obeying Hebrews 13:15.

 - "let's offer up a sacrifice of praise to God continually" (Hebrews 13:15).